 I have over 15 years of experience writing content and providing online support for a range of issues including mental health, pregnancy loss, wellbeing and resilience, relationships and sexual health.
 My book on supporting someone who has experienced miscarriage, ectopic or molar pregnancy is published by Welbeck.
-I regularly work to the Information Standard and have been highly commended in the BMA Patient Information awards a number of times, among other awards.
+I am experienced working under the PIF Tick scheme and the Information Standard.
+I have been highly commended in the BMA Patient Information awards a number of times, among other awards.
 I’m experienced in facilitating peer support, training community moderators and managing online communities.

 - training and supporting staff and volunteers to offer peer support in Action on Postpartum Psychosis’ online community and face-to-face,